Hong Kong votes in overhauled "patriots"-only election | Politics

 Hong Kong government leaders have been urging people to vote, saying the poll is representative.
 They insist the overhaul, like the security law imposed last year, was needed to ensure stability after protracted protests that rocked the Asian financial hub in 2019.
 Turnout has been at the core of election debates, with the government on Saturday sending blanket text messages to Hong Kong residents urging people to vote and some critics calling on people to stay away as a protest.

 It is a crime in Hong Kong to invite someone not to vote or to cast an invalid vote.
-Early indications suggested turnout was lower than the last legislative election in 2016, according to Reuters witnesses.
+Turnout was running slower than the last legislative election in 2016, according to government figures.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)